 Iron is needed to produce haemoglobin in our blood which helps carry oxygen around the body.
 It is essential for optimal health and is particularly tied in to energy levels within the body.
 Absorption of iron during meals can be enhanced by the addition of Vitamin C rich foods like citrus fruit or juices, dark green leafy vegetables, tomatoes or broccoli.
 Also it pays to avoid drinking regular tea or coffee with meals as the tannins can interfere with iron absorption.

 B12 is necessary for red blood cell production, maintaining nerve cell health and the formation of genetic material.
-It has been established that adequate levels of B12 are difficult to maintain on a purely plant based diet.
+It has been established that adequate levels of B12 are difficult to maintain on a purely plant-based diet.
 Keep an eye out for vegetarian foods that are fortified with B12 but it’s usually best to consider a specialist B12 supplement.
 Vegan B12 sources are derived from bacteria or algae.
+Some people point to the use of a B12 supplement as an inherent flaw in a plant-based diet, despite the reality that the global nutrition and supplement industry is worth over USD$100 billion per year.
+Veg people are certainly not alone in their use of supplements.

 Popular Vegetarian Substitutes In New Zealand